VulcanJS/Vulcan/packages/telescope-menu/README.md

 ##### `isExpanded` (Boolean)

-Whether the item's sub-menu should be expanded
+Whether the item's sub-menu should start off expanded

 ### The Menu Item Template